MewsSystems/gitbook-connector-api/use-cases/event-management.md

 To ensure correct reporting, all revenue items posted into Mews using Item parameters must be associated with their correct accounting category by sending the unique identifier of the accounting category in the request.
 Information about all the categories configured at each property are requested using [Get all accounting categories](../operations/finance.md#get-all-accounting-categories).

-### Rates and availability

-To pull data about rates from Mews into the event management integration use [Get all rates](../operations/services.md#get-all-rates) and  [Get rate pricing](../operations/services.md#get-all-rates) as well as [Get service availability](../operations/services.md#get-service-availability).

 ### Testing your integration